Microsoft AirSim simulator: Free for drone and robot testing

 Microsoft AirSim: One of the biggest challenges in the construction of stand-alone vehicles is to deal with irregularities and adverse conditions in the outdoors: From battery life to reacting to roads with many turns and uneven terrain, flying in air and rain, there are a lot of things that experts have to check on their creations.Microsoft AirSim simulator

 It's called Aerial Informatics and Robotics Platform, or AirSim for short.
-The app is available for Linux and Windows, and will allow you to create a random environment to train your bot or vehicle, experiment with various and perform tests in various scenarios and locations.
+The application is available for Linux and Windows, and will allow you to create a random environment to train your bot or vehicle, experiment with various models, and test various scenarios and spaces.

 It is worth noting that the software is not designed to completely replace the real-world tests, but rather to complement them, allowing you to simulate a wide range of tests as often as necessary.